MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 ####FILES
 * calendar.js

-In this file you can find all the javascript code for the calendar heatmap.
-The code for the link between the calendar heatmap and the map of Syria can also be found in this file.
+In this file you can find all the javascript code for the Calendar Heatmap.
+The code for the link between the Calendar Heatmap and the Map of Syria can also be found in this file.

 * map.js

-In this file you can find all the javascript code for the map of Syria.
-The code for the link between the map of Syria and the calendar view can also be found in this file.
+In this file you can find all the javascript code for the Map of Syria.
+The code for the link between the Map of Syria and the Calendar Heatmap can also be found in this file.

 * barchart.js

-In this file you can find all the javascript code for the barchart.
-The code for the link between the barchart and the table can also be found in this file.
+In this file you can find all the javascript code for the Barchart.
+The code for the link between the Barchart and the Table can also be found in this file.

 ##CHALLENGES

 * Scraping the data

 1. I had some difficulties with scraping the webpage of the Syrian Archive.
-I had to scrape multiple pages which I never did before.
+I had to scrape multiple pages which I had never did before.
-2. Later in the process I found out that I also had to scrape the latitude and longitude of each incident to place circles on the map of Syria.
-I had to change my Python script and scrape the website again.
+2. Later in the process I found out that I also had to scrape the latitude and longitude of each incident to be able to place circles on the Map of Syria.
+Therefore, I had to change my Python script and scrape the website again.
 3. When I placed the circles on the map, I found out that something went wrong with scraping the website.
 Some incidents were scraped twice.
 I did not find a bug in my Python script, but when I runned the scraper.py script again the problem was solved.

 * Timeslider